 If you buy new goods with your Barclaycard, you’ll be covered for any loss or damage that your supplier can't resolve.
-This service covers online, telephone and even High Street shopping if the goods are delivered to your door.
+This service covers online, telephone and even high-street shopping if the goods are delivered to your door.
 Goods must be supplied by a UK supplier.

 Verified by Visa

 An international credit card scheme.
-Although your bank will issue you your card, they will deal with a different company to process your payments.
+Although your bank will issue your card, they will deal with a different company to process your payments.
 The two leading companies in the world are Visa and MasterCard.
 The advantages of this system are that businesses trust the Visa or MasterCard symbol, you can use your card all over the world and not just in your bank’s home country, and they can provide security systems to prevent fraudsters from stealing your card details and spending your money.

 To support you with any problems while overseas or on holiday, Worldwide Credit Card Assistance has a 24-hour helpline.
 Contact us if you need a local English-speaking lawyer or doctor, to arrange transport to get you home as soon as possible, an interpreter to help you with the language or to get a message home.
 Please note that our assistance given under these services is free; however, the costs of any purchases, such as flights, must be met by the cardholder